Giveth/giveth-planning/giveth2-planning.md

 - Share DEV progress
 - GitHub issue cleaning
 - Share outlook on next sprint (what issues, projection and time commitment)
+-

+## Notes for DEV CALL 11/25/2020

+Attending:

+Check ins:
+Amin, Mateo, Benjamin, Kay, Mateo, Camilo, WIlly, Griff

+Using hackMD for Notes and agenda instead of google docs.

+Mateo: participating in hackathon
+Kay: not much news since wednesday did switch out graphics and names for pages biggest thing on todo list and backend was very interested in codebase

+Camilo: working with matthew on webflow on fiat flow and project slug no more distractions no more updates Griff no major updates no distrcations

+Mateo: already downloaded it to computer needs some changes to environment variables. some changes in environment backend to localhost.
+Mentioned to James that camilo made some changes.
+Now only need to be a user to make a project. if you comment those lines it will break. it didnt work when they made a PR.

+we are having a token when having a user.

+better when making changes on repo because of sourcecred.
+Camilo does a lot of work but not sure it's measured somewhere.

+Camilo: who can make a project and that is supposed to be a token.

+Enviornment variables and API keys we have prod for Stripe.
+Now we can test doing a real donation and receive it in the SDG impact fund bank account.

+Should we use production keys or development keys? even when using prod keys you can make test transactions.

+Willy: We got bank account enabled. next day Stripe: your account has been closed because of crowdfunding.
+Willy is back and fourth with Stripe to be reenalbed.

+Not planning for failure yet!

+We have disabled the application.
+Have no implemented

+Talked to Bryan on Friday about PDF generation, was worried if he made big updates

+Meeting recording: what about using YouTube?

+Griff has someone on UpWork to standardize streaming

+*Ben will talk to Kay about meeting streaming/recording*

+mateo is working on graphql. donate fiat Epic is moved to Review/QA.

+need to set up an issue to make the backend points

+## Notes for DEV CALL 11/18/2020

+Notes are also on https://docs.google.com/document/d/1EQKAGlxM-xH2hbq3AzE540iaRhF1i84Fnsx-rLf6Ggw/edit?usp=sharing

+#144 donation flow that is almost done after both of those parts are done we should be a qa for the MVP for a basic version. revising all the design after the "my account" is complete and "project details"
+#141 authentication is a complete mess

+Kay:
+Amin: create page API in gatsby because its a common functionality that's required.

+* need to figure out authentication flow.
+* we should design organization first.
+* Marko is the best to figure it out.
+*

+Search Algolia: plugin with gastby, really good search

 ## Notes for DEV CALL 11/10/2020
 * Ben: Organizing dev meetings.
 Donation executive summary material creation with Dani.
 Distracted by markets.
 Intentions listen to updates and take notes.